ibm-cloud-docs/ContinuousDelivery/cd-regions-endpoints.md

 {{site.data.keyword.contdelivery_short}} is available in the following regions (borders and geographic features in the illustration are artistic representations):

 ![Regions where the {{site.data.keyword.contdelivery_short}} service is available.](images/world-map.svg){: caption="Displays the regions where you can create and manage {{site.data.keyword.contdelivery_short}} resources." caption-side="bottom"}

-Montreal (ca-mon) is a limited-availability region and not generally available.
-{: important}

 You can create {{site.data.keyword.contdelivery_short}} resources, including toolchains, in one of the supported {{site.data.keyword.cloud_notm}} regions, which represent the geographic area where your {{site.data.keyword.contdelivery_short}} requests are handled and processed.
 To learn more, see [{{site.data.keyword.contdelivery_short}} high availability and disaster recovery](/docs/ContinuousDelivery?topic=ContinuousDelivery-ha-dr).